 - a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?
 The development will be illuminated at night consistent with City of Spokane zoning codes and standards.
 It should be expected that several streetlights will be added as well as additional porch and driveway lights, all to residential scale and levels. - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
 Light or glare generated on the project site is not anticipated to be a safety hazard or interfere with views. - c.
 What existing off-site sources of light or glare may affect your proposal?
 There are no offsite sources of light or glare that would affect the project. - d.
-Proposed measures to reduce or control light and glare impacts, if any:
+Proposed measures to reduce or control light and glare impacts, if any: The project will be landscaped and light produced from the finished residences will be at residential levels.

-None, as no lighting impacts are anticipated from the proposed residential neighborhood.